dhbw-ka-tinf22b5-dinder/Dinder-SRS/finaleAbgabe/Qualitätsberichte/Testplan.md

 ## 6. Deliverables

 ## 6.1 Test Evaluation Summaries
-The project owns a certain amount of tests in the Frontend and Backend.
-Each pushed commit should trigger the projects CI/CD Pipeline, which builds the application and executes the tests with a code analysis with SonarCloud.
+The project owns a certain amount of tests.
+Each pushed commit should trigger the projects CI/CD Pipeline, which builds the application and executes these tests with a code analysis with SonarCloud.

 ## 6.2 Reporting on Test Coverage